 Do I have to utilize video sessions?
 Can I access services by text only?

 TRN offers its members the option to choose their preferred mode of communication before every session.
-Members can choose between a Video Session or a Chat Session.
-Members Can also choose a video session and turn their cameras off if they prefer the Provider not see them.
+Members can choose between a Video Session, Voice Session or a Live Chat Session.

 Can I access Telehealth Recovery Network services from my smart phone and a computer?